 Housing was once the most common way most families built wealth in America, but today, it is a primary driver of financial insecurity for millions of people.

 Before COVID-19, over 100 million people across the United States were struggling to afford housing.
-The pandemic exacerbated people’s housing short-term housing challenges – putting almost 40 million people at risk of eviction by the end of 2020 and even more on a trajectory toward long-term financial insecurity.
+The pandemic exacerbated people’s short-term housing challenges – putting almost 40 million people at risk of eviction by the end of 2020 and even more on a trajectory toward long-term financial insecurity.

 It doesn’t have to be this way.